CDSoft/sp/doc/sp.rst

 class Func
     is used to store functions.

-These classes are instanciated by the init method.
+These classes are instantiated by the init method.
 The infix, prefix and postfix methods return strings containing the representation of the node in infix, prefix and postfix notation.

 Grammar